-Matt Clarke just released ReProvision, a Cydia Extender alternative for Apple devices.
-Here’s how you can download and install it on your iPhone, iPad, and iPod touch.
+Soh Satoh has just released ReProvision Reborn, an on-device signing utility for iOS 14 and above firmware.
+Here’s how you can download it on your iPhone, iPad, and iPod touch.

 Table of Contents